National Coastal Resilience Fund (NFWF)

 Share this resource:

-NFWF’s NCRF helps coastal and Great Lakes communities plan, study the feasibility of, design, permit, engage stakeholders about, and implement large-scale resilience projects to reduce regional threats due to flooding, sea level rise, storm surge, subsidence, and erosion.
+NFWF’s NCRF supports coastal and Great Lakes communities in planning, designing, and building large-scale resilience projects to address flooding, sea level rise, storm surge, subsidence, and erosion.

 Summary: The National Fish and Wildlife Foundation’s National Coastal Resilience Fund is a good fit for coastal communities and areas with critical infrastructure vulnerable to flooding, including hospitals and emergency routes.
 Funds are awarded to projects that restore and strengthen green infrastructure systems to protect coastal communities from the impacts of storms, floods, and other natural hazards and enable them to recover quickly, while also enhancing habitats for important fish and wildlife populations.
 Funds are also available for community capacity building and planning, which coastal communities in the early phases of identifying their resilience needs can use for community outreach and determining which adaptation projects should be considered and prioritized.